 Spondylodesis: What does spinal fusion surgery really mean?

 However spondylodesis is a critical surgery.
 The human spine is designed to be mobile and elastic in every single segment.

-After spinal fusion surgery mobility in one or more mostly degenerated segments of the spine does no longer exist.
+After spinal fusion surgery mobility in one or more mostly degenerated segments of the spine do no longer exist.

 This will put an additional mechanical strain on the adjacent segments of the spine.
 This increase in mechanical strain in some areas of the spine has the potential to increase spinal disc degeneration and discomfort.

-In the spine centre of orthopaedic Gelenk-Klinik the specialists established a wide range of treatment to treat spinal disc degeneration while preserving flexibility of the spine.
+In the spine centre of orthopaedic Gelenk-Klinik the specialists established a wide range of treatments to treat spinal disc degeneration while preserving flexibility of the spine.